BIMSBbioinfo/janggu/docs/tutorial.rst

 By default, the region of interest in :code:`bed_file` is split into non-overlapping 200 bp windows with a resolution of 200 bp.
-Different windowing and signal resolution options are available by setting :code:`binsize`, :code:`stepsize`, :code:`flank` and/or :code:`resolution`.
+Different windowing and signal resolution options are available by setting :code:`binsize`, :code:`stepsize`, :code:`flank` and :code:`resolution`.

 Fit a neural network on DNA sequences
 -------------------------------------
 In the previous sections, we learned how to acquire data and how to instantiate neural networks.
-Now let's create and fit a simple convolutional neural network based on DNA sequence and labels from a BED file.
+Now let's create and fit a simple convolutional neural network that predicts labels derived from a BED file from the DNA sequence:

 .. code:: python